INSURANCE TIMING • 2026

 You've got your visa.
 Now, when should you buy insurance?
 Before or after approval?
 The answer depends on your destination, visa type, and risk tolerance.
 Learn the timing rules for every major country.

 One of the most common questions travelers ask: "Do I need to buy travel insurance before my visa is approved, or can I wait until after?"
 The answer varies by country, visa type, and your personal situation.
-This guide breaks down the timing rules for every major destination, plus the risks and benefits of buying before vs after approval.
+This guide breaks down the timing rules for every major destination.

 The Short Answer: It Depends on Your Destination